 A. I hope that being asked to contribute to the SVA guide on how to choose a VA trainer shows that I believe in collaborating with other figures in my industry.
 I recently stepped down as one of the judges of the UK VA Awards, have spoken on panels at the annual PA Show, and I run a huge global Facebook group providing free advice and resources to anyone considering setting up their own VA business.

 Q. Does the trainer understand the legal responsibilities of running a business – including Distance Selling Regulations, PECR, GDPR, MLR, employment law, contract law and reasons for/against being a limited company?

 A. Yes.
 I either know enough about each individual subject to advise you directly or I can direct you to an official source for further information.
-My VAT number is displayed on the bottom of this site (and on my Munro Courses website), and my company details can be verified via the Companies House website.
+My company details can also be verified via the Companies House website.

 Continuing professional development (CPD)

 Q. Does the trainer commit to continuing professional development (CPD) themselves – either formal or informal training of at least 10 hours per year?

 A. Yes.
 It’s hard to count the total number of hours I spend on CPR because it’s pretty much constant.
 I attend conferences and events as well as online educational webinars.
 I have been invited to speak at the annual PA Show on more than one occasion, I ensure I stay abreast of VA industry news as well as developments in social media, marketing and tech.
 I always have a business book on the go and run a book club in my VA training group.

 Q. Does the trainer engage with the latest industry research such as UK VA Survey, small business statistics etc?